James' caps busy weekend with 32 as Lakers beat Hawks 101-96 - WHIZ News

+ATLANTA (AP) — LeBron James finished off a whirlwind weekend with another dazzling performance.

-ATLANTA (AP) — Not looking the least bit tired after a whirlwind weekend, LeBron James scored 32 points and the Los Angeles Lakers extended their winning streak to seven with a 101-96 victory over the pesky Atlanta Hawks on Sunday night.
+Not looking the least bit tired, James scored 32 points and the Los Angeles Lakers extended their winning streak to seven with a 101-96 victory over the pesky Atlanta Hawks on Sunday night.

 The Lakers pulled even with Milwaukee for the NBA’s best record at 24-3.